Skip to main content

-Datalab supports the marker (document conversion), and ocr endpoints.
+Datalab supports the marker (document conversion and structured extraction), and ocr endpoints.
 All Datalab converters can be accessed via a /api/v1/{converter_name} endpoint.
-Submit a Request
+(Note: for detailed tutorials, check out our Recipes section) Submit a Request

 cURL